shouzhixia93/personal_page/README.md

 ## About Me

 Welcome!
 I am currently an assistant professor at School of Public Administration, [Hunan University](https://www-en.hnu.edu.cn/), China.
-Prior to this, I was a lecturer (equivalent to assistant professor) at School of Political Science and Public Administration at [Wuhan University](https://en.whu.edu.cn/), China (2022-2025).
+Prior to this, I was a lecturer (equivalent to assistant professor) at School of Political Science and Public Administration, [Wuhan University](https://en.whu.edu.cn/), China (2022-2025).
 I received my Ph.D. in Political Science from [Lingnan University, Hong Kong](https://www.ln.edu.hk/) in 2022.
 My work has been published or is forthcoming in journals such as *Comparative Politics*, *Policy Studies Journal*, *Political Behavior*, *Political Research Quarterly*, and *The China Quarterly*.

 ## Research Interests